 These are the worst type of lubrication that you can put on the face because it’s mostly water and propellants that can irritate the skin.

 To get the most out of your shave, you’ll have to use a product that uses none of the chemicals but only natural ingredients that will provide superior lubrication and nourishment to your skin.

 And I firmly believe that shaving soap is one of the best products for this purpose.
 Compared to an aerosol get, it’s not even close.

-In this article we’ll focus on how to properly use a shaving soap, from product selection, lathering and best practices on application.
-So sit back and enjoy.
+In this article, we’ll focus on how to properly use shaving soap, from product selection, lathering, and best practices on the application.
+So sit back and enjoy it.

-Why use a shaving soap and what are the advantages?
+Why use shaving soap, and what are the advantages?

-One reason why enthusiasts like this product is the lubrication it provides that allows them to use a sharper blade and shave closer.
+One reason why enthusiasts like this product are the lubrication it provides that allows them to use a sharper blade and shave closer.